spaceitup/checkout-android/README.rst

 Payment Result
 ==============

 Payment results are returned through the onActivityResult() method in your Activity.
-The Intent from the activity result can be converted to a PaymentResult, depending on what happened while processing the payment, the PaymentResult may contain an Interaction, OperationResult or PaymentError.
+The Intent from the activity result can be converted to a PaymentResult.
+Depending on what happened while processing the payment, the PaymentResult may contain an Interaction, OperationResult or PaymentError.

 - Interaction: provides recommendations for the merchant how to proceed after a payment
-- OperationResult: is designed to hold information about the operation request
+- OperationResult: is designed to hold information about the payment operation request
 - PaymentError: contains information about an error that happened inside the Android SDK

 Code sample how to obtain the PaymentResult from inside the onActivityResult() method: